Tracing fentanyl’s path into the US starts at this port. It doesn’t end there.

 Here at the port of Nogales, on the southern edge of the United States, deadly drugs hide among the $22 billion in goods that enter annually.
 A high-stakes sorting game plays out every day: discerning what needs more inspection without grinding global commerce to a halt.

-Last fiscal year, the 12,000 pounds of fentanyl that customs officers seized in Arizona was more than at the rest of the country’s ports and border sectors combined.
+Last fiscal year, the amount of fentanyl that customs officers seized in Arizona, 12,000 pounds, was more than at the rest of the country’s ports and border sectors combined.
 And within Arizona, the government says, the port of Nogales seized the most.

 Why We Wrote ThisA story focused on